pmatulis/maas-one/README.md

        --cpu 4 --memory 4096 --disk 30 maas \
        release=focal

-The MAAS host should be ready after about five minutes:
+The MAAS host should be ready in about five minutes:

-    ssh ubuntu@10.0.0.2
+    ssh ubuntu@10.0.0.2 uname

 ## Post install MAAS tasks